nicoladarius/Sistem-de-management-al-locurilor-de-parcare/contor de locuri de parcare/Detalii.md

 # Sistem de management al locurilor de parcare
 ## Contor de locuri de parcare, folosind OpenCV

+The image and video used in this application are sourced from external sources.
+This application is created for learning purposes only.

 ## Cuprins
 - [Introducere](#introducere)
 - [Instalare](#instalare)